JediLuke/flamelex/README.md

 changed several times, but it was actually just a continuous series of commits from a single developer (JediLuke).
-This branch has been kept for archaelogical reasons - once `v0.2.7-alfonz` has been officially released, development will move over to the `develop` branch.
+This branch has been kept for archaelogical reasons - once `v0.2.7-alfonz` has been officially released, the default branch will revert to `trunk`, and development will move over to the `jediluke/develop` branch.

 # Flamelex